cortinaluis/vue-google-map-sample/README.md

 and how we handle map related features using [d3](https://d3js.org/).
 For the features, I chose "Markers" and "Overlay Layers".
 However, before we go on discussing about this, let us first take a look at how we load Google Map.
-Here is the template for `view/map` look like:
+Here is how the template for `view/map` look like:

 view/map/template.html: